Driving Without Car Insurance?

 Even more important, if you are able to afford increased liability coverage, you can have uninsured and underinsured coverage in an amount equal to the amount of liability insurance you carry.
 Uninsured and underinsured coverage is insurance which provides benefits to you and your family members in the event any of you are involved in a motor vehicle collision.
 This type of coverage is insurance for you and members of your household rather than insurance which will protect someone else in case of injury.
 The cost of obtaining the highest amount of uninsured and underinsured coverage available is usually very minimal for the additional benefit you and members of your family will receive from this type of coverage.

-Review Your Insurance Policy – with Help from a Long Island Car Accident Lawyer
+Review Your Insurance Policy – with Help from a Long Island Car Insurance Attorney

 In the course of my office’s representation of people who have been injured in motor vehicle collisions, it has been apparent to us that often people have inadequate insurance coverage, or fail to understand the significance of certain types of coverage in their automobile insurance policies.
 My office has no interest in selling motor vehicle insurance policies.
 Nonetheless, as a courtesy to all of our clients, we would urge you to review your automobile policy to ensure that it has coverage that is sufficient to meet your needs in the event anyone in your family is injured in a collision.

 If you do not desire to review your policy in the middle of your policy term, I would suggest that you put this letter with your insurance policy so that the next time you renew your policy you may review these matters with your agent.
-As a service for our clients, we are willing to review without charge your motor vehicle policies of insurance to recommend any changes in coverage.
-We would only ask that you call and make an appointment and bring in all policies covering all family vehicles together with the declaration sheets showing the coverage’s so that we can review the existing coverage with you.
+As a service for our clients, our car insurance attorneys in Long Island are willing to review without charge your motor vehicle policies of insurance to recommend any changes in coverage.
+Our car insurance lawyers in Long Island, NY would only ask that you call and make an appointment and bring in all policies covering all family vehicles together with the declaration sheets showing the coverage’s so that we can review the existing coverage with you.

 For a free legal consultation with a car insurance lawyer serving Long Island, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.